 The Nature of Confidence

-At its core, confidence is the belief in one’s abilities to succeed in specific situations or accomplish a task.
+At its core, confidence is the belief in your abilities to succeed in new situations or accomplish a task.
 It encompasses self-assurance in one’s skills and judgments.
 Psychologically, confidence can be divided into two main types:

-2. Self-Efficacy: Introduced by psychologist Albert Bandura, this term specifically relates to one’s belief in one’s capacity to execute behaviors necessary for specific performance attainments.
+- Self-Efficacy: Introduced by psychologist Albert Bandura, this term describes one’s own belief in one’s capacity to act in ways necessary to reach specific goals.

 I have found that when four specific personal attributes are aligned, we experience internal and external confidence.